lakshmi-intechcode/jng_instr_folder/7_adv_python/exercises/advanced-python/README.md

 import random

 def rand_num(a,b):
     pass

 rand_num(34, 98)
 ```

-##### Objective 6.5 - BONUS
+##### Objective 7 - BONUS

 * Use the timeit module
 * Write a function that will take in a number and print out all numbers from zero to input (Use Lists)
 * Now do the same thing but with a Generator
 * Time both functions and log the speed difference

-### Using Population.csv

-##### Objective 7 - States

-* How many people live in 'CA'
-* How many people live in 'FL'
-* How many people live in 'NJ'

-##### Objective 8 - Age
+##### Objective 8 - BONUS

-* Take in two numbers between 1 and 100.
-How many people have an age between those given numbers

-##### Objective 9 - Ethnicities

-* Print out the ethnicities and the number of individuals for each ethnicity

-##### Objective 10 - Population Ranking

-* Print out the top 10 most populated states and their population, in order from largest to smallest

-##### Objective 11 - Age Compare

-* Write a method where a user can input one state or several states
-* Return the average age of all the people in those state, in order from highest to lowest
+* Go back to week 1,  days 1 and 2.
+Look at all the exercises you completely there, such as `sum_of_totatives` or `currency`.
+Try to rewrite your solutions from week 1 by using our new tools of list comprehensions, ternary operator, kwargs, and generators.